 Timber Trail

-Tucked away in the Pureroa forest park lies this beautiful trail which many riders say is the best mountain bike track in New Zealand.
+Tucked away in the Pureroa Forest Park lies this beautiful trail which many riders say is the best mountain bike track in NZ.
 Big swing bridges transport you across the deep gullies with pristine rivers and native forest.
+The Timber Trail is a must do.

 DAY 1